Released under the MIT License. See LICENSE for details.

 obj.receiver.handle_raw_message(some_raw_data)

-an efro.error.RemoteError being raised on the sending end.
+result in an :class:`efro.error.RemoteError` being raised on the

 """